Iceberg from Shutterstock

 It is difficult for the intranet team to explain this activity, let alone to demonstrate its value to the wider organisation.
 While it can deliver real benefits (when carefully planned), these are hard to quantify to non-specialist audiences.

-Implementing a new CMS (tangible but not visible)
+Implementing a new CMS or intranet platform (tangible but not visible)

 Improving the site structure (visible but not necessarily tangible)